rodoart/rodoart/README.md

 ### Hello World, I'm Rodolfo!  👋

-# I am Physicist and a master's student in artificial intelligence, apllying my knowledge to data science.
+# I'm a Physicist and a master's student in artificial intelligence, apllying my knowledge to data science.

 - 🔭 I am currently working on uploading Data Science projects that I have on my hard drive to GitHub.
 - 🌱 I’m currently learning Data Science, Google Cloud, Flask and software engineering fundamentals .